bennygdev/random-code-snippets/README.md

-# node-projects
+# random-code-snippets
-Just a repository showing mini projects made with nodeJS and uses of npm packages.
+Repository showing random code snippets for any code related projects, might post any experimental mini tests with node, react or other languages.

 # langaugeguesser
 Basic langauge guesser using the langdetect and langs package.
 Once installed, go ahead and run in the terminal: